weaversa/cryptol-course/labs/Language/Basics.md

 In some ways this requires a new mindset:
 * Write properties about your functions.
 * `:check` them.
-* Invest in `:prove` when your function's defintion has settled down.
+* Invest in `:prove` when your function's definition has settled down.

 Enjoy getting addicted to this level of assurance!